BramLeys/BramLeys/README.md

-Hi, I’m @BramLeys a student in engineering at KULeuven.
+Hi, I’m @BramLeys a student engineer at KULeuven.
 I’m interested in Computer Graphics and Artificial Intelligence.
-I’m currently learning Path tracing in OpenGL with lightCut optimization.
+I’m currently learning Path tracing in OpenGL with the lightcuts optimization.